Queens of the Stone Age: 2019–2024: In Times New Roman...

-Alive in the Catacombs (2024–present)
+2024–present: Alive in the Catacombs and Perfecth

 On May 13, 2025, the band announced a concert film entitled Alive in the Catacombs for digital release on June 5.
 The live performance was recorded in July 2024 in the Paris Catacombs, and features a three-piece string section joining the band performing stripped-down acoustic renditions of their songs.
 This performance marks them as the first band to gain the city's permission to play within the catacombs.
 The band also announced a brief tour of historic North American theaters for The Catacombs Tour featuring new arrangements of songs in the style of the live album.

 After the release of In Times New Roman..., Homme was interviewed, saying he thought there was "too much time in between [Villains] and this one" and that he was going to "roll up [his] sleeves and jump right into this."
-At the end of Alive in the Catacombs, Homme can be heard singing an unknown song, listed as "Insignificant Other" in the credits.
-At the debut performance of the Catacombs Tour, they performed a new unreleased song "Easy Street".
+At the end of Alive in the Catacombs, Homme can be heard singing an unreleased song, listed as "Insignificant Other" in the credits.
+At the debut performance of the Catacombs Tour, they performed a then unreleased song "Easy Street".

+The band extended the Catacombs Tour with Libby Grace as support into the spring of 2026.
+In the summer they toured with System of a Down and Acid Bath in Europe, and with Foo Fighters and Mannequin Pussy in North America.

+On July 14, 2026, the band released the single and music video "Easy Street" featuring backing vocals from Nikki Lane while on their European tour with System of a Down.

+In early August, they established a complaint hotline for "gripes and grievances" where fans could call and leave a message.
+On August 15, 2026, they released a teaser trailer announcing their ninth studio album Perfecth for release on October 30, 2026.
+The trailer however ends with that date crossed out, and the release date remains ambiguous.